Nurse (Level 6)

 For Primary Care Employers:

-• ARRS Funding: this now includes reimbursing training time for Nursing Associates to become Registered Nurses (via a ‘top-up’ Nursing apprenticeship).
-For more information see here.
-Advice and applications for this funding is via the PCN.
+• ARRS Funding: Includes reimbursing training time for Nursing Associates to become Registered Nurses (via a ‘top-up’ Nursing apprenticeship).
+For more information, please read the Skills For Health webpage and contact your PCN for personalised advice and how to apply.
+Use the Training Hub ARRS webpage if you require further assistance.

 Start Date